Paulaner Brewery

 Paulaner is a German brewery, established in 1634 in Munich by the Paulaner Order of mendicant friars.
 Now owned by the Schörghuber family, it is one of the six breweries which provides beer for Oktoberfest.

 Paulaner ranks number six among Germany's best-selling beers.

 History

-The brewey was founded by the Paulaner Order (the name in Germany for the Order of Minims) after whom it was named.
+The brewery was founded by the Paulaner Order (the name in Germany for the Order of Minims) after whom it was named.
 The monks in the Order's Neudeck ob der Au Monastery in Munich brewed a strong beer, the Paulaner Salvator, naturally according to the Purity Law of 1516.
 Whatever they did not drink themselves was given to the poor or sold in the cloister pub.
 As ever-larger numbers of people in Munich began drinking the beer, civilian brewers voiced their complaints to the city council on February 24, 1634, about competition from the monastery.
 This letter is considered the first documented evidence of the Paulaner Brewery and is to this day used as the founding date of the brewery.